usegalaxy-eu/website/docs/_events/2018-03-15-ELIXIR-Galaxy-user-conference.md

 - denbi
 ---

-The Freiburg Galaxy team will organize a local Galaxy User Conference next year from 15th to 16th of March 2018, and we would like to invite you all.
+The Freiburg Galaxy team will organize a local Galaxy User Conference from 15th to 16th of March 2018, and we would like to invite you all.

 The idea is to gather interesting talks from our community about their